Get the Best WordPress Backup

 A Complete Guide to Duplicator’s Storage Options

 Ready to automate your backup transfers?
-Let’s explore backing up to Dropbox, using similar procedures for other storage options.
+Let’s explore backing up to Duplicator Cloud, using similar procedures for other storage options.

 Requirements: For Cloud Storage Integrations, you will need a Basic or higher license level.